-Just be direct and be reasonable.
+Just be direct and reasonable.
 This will help establish connections with your students.
-Provide them a sense of community and never let them feel the tentacles of isolation.
+Provide them with a sense of community and never let them feel the tentacles of isolation.

 Creating an online environment can be very overwhelming.
 However, with your efforts to build community with your learners, open communication through the most appropriate platforms can do a great deal.
 Specifically, you have to provide feedback immediately and make clear announcements to bait and switch.